gabrielmcg/synergy-netlify/storage/nfs-provisioner.md

 |nfs_mount_options|`'rw,sync,actimeo=0'`|

-In this instance, the varaible `nfs_external_server` is commented out, resulting in the NFS VM being used, rather tanh any external server.
+In this instance, the variable `nfs_external_server` is commented out, resulting in the NFS VM being used, rather than any external server.

+**Note:** When using an external NFS server such as the one hosted by 3PAR, you need to create the file shares manually as shown in the previous section.
+If you are using the NFS VM, the file shares are created automatically by the playbook.

 ## Running the playbook